neondatabase/website/content/docs/introduction/roadmap.md

 ### Observability

-* **Autoscaling charts in the Project Dashboard**

-    Continuing with our improvements to monitoring and observability in Neon, our new [Autoscaling graphs](/docs/guides/autoscaling-guide#monitor-autoscaling) &#8212; available now when you edit a branch's compute instance &#8212; will soon be added to the Project Dashboard as well.

-* **New Monitoring page**
+* **More metrics for the Monitoring page**

-   We are also working on adding a new Monitoring page to the Neon Console that will display key Postgres, connection, and resource usage metrics in a dashboard.
+   We are also working on adding more metrics to the Monitoring page in the Neon Console to provide the key Postgres and resource usage metrics you require to effectively manage your projects and databases.

 * **For partners, a more granular Consumption API**